Indochina Link Vietnam

 Financial Statement Filing

-Late financial statement submission carries fines of VND 5-10 million under Decree 41/2018/NĐ-CP.
+Late financial statement submission carries fines of VND 5-10 million (~USD 200-400) under Decree 41/2018/NĐ-CP.
 But the bigger risk is downstream — late financial statements delay the statutory audit, which delays CIT finalization, which blocks profit repatriation.

 Statutory Audit